prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Viewing Cloud Code History.md

 ## Comparing Snapshots

-The Cloud Code History tool is designed to be read right-to-left:
+The Cloud Code History tool is designed to be read left-to-right:
 * The left column - *Base* - shows the current Workspace Configuration and latest saved Snapshot of the game.
 * The right column - *Compare to* - shows all other Snapshots that pre-date the one that is selected in the *Base* and that are not Cloud Code equivalent to the selected *Base* Snapshot.